dukehamid/Praktikum_TUM_Flights/README.md

 ## 🧭 Overview

 ### 🔹 Dashboard (`dashboard.html`)
-Displays the **4 active flights** detected above Garching in real time.
+Displays the **4 active flights** detected above Garching in real time for OpenSky API.

 Each flight tile shows:
 - 🔳 A **QR code** linked to the specific flight